Get the Facts

 Visit the following links to learn more about the impact of closing the gap, and visit our two pager below to learn how it would affect South Carolinians today.

-Economic Report on the Impact of Medicaid Expansion in SC
+Economic Report on the Impact of Closing the Gap in SC

 Supporting Information on Closing the Healthcare Coverage Gap